 In many cases, the best thing to do is get your HVAC systems checked out twice a year, before any big weather changes.
 We recommend hiring a professional to perform an AC tune-up or maintenance appointment prior to the Summer and Winter seasons to ensure optimal performance and reliability.

 There are times where you may want to have an AC tune-up completed sooner, depending on your local climate.
-Your HVAC unit may be having problems if it isn’t cooling off your home evenly or removing enough of the humidity.
+Your may be having air conditioner problems if the system isn’t cooling off your home evenly or removing enough of the humidity.
 If you notice unusual sounds or your air conditioner isn’t working well, you should contact an HVAC technician right away.

 Getting a Professional Air Conditioner Tune-up